|infinitely adaptable: |

 But I right now I am a plum obsessive.
 It is the season, after all.
-There is something rather beautiful and beguiling about all the plums boxed up at the market, from green greengages, deep red Presidents and pale purple Victorias.
+There is something rather beautiful and beguiling about all the plums boxed up at the market, from bright green greengages, deep red Presidents and pale purple Victorias.
 But like his Royal Greediness, I do not discriminate, I was just in the mood for baking a cake that was full of fresh, ripe and juicy plums.

 But unless you grow tomatillos yourself, you are unlikely to find them in the UK.
 But since I had gooseberries in my garden, I thought I could make a gooseberry relish to go with some roasted chicken, inspired by one of Thommi's salsa recipes.

 Towards the top of the hill, there lived a troop of wild monkeys, led by the most alpha male of all.
 His Fat Highness would sit in a clearing by the side of the road at dusk, surveying his monkey gang, to ensure that none of them had something that he didn't such as food; he looked like some kind of malevolent monkey Buddha.

 flake from the wall.
 The smoke